sgnn7/Ourobo/README.md

 **Outdated!**

-**Reddit's mobile interface now does everything this project was intending to do when I wrote it (and it has almost exactly the same UI - I wonder if they used it as a reference) so the purpose of this app is gone.
+**Reddit's mobile interface now does everything this project was intending to do when I wrote it (and it has almost exactly the same UI - I wonder if they used it as a reference) so the purpose of this app is gone and the API I was using has become highly unstable.
 Feel free to use the code any way you want but most likely this will be the last of the updates for this.**

 Ourobo
 ======